WOODS FOODSERVICE LIMITED WEBSITE TERMS OF SALE

 5. RETURN AND REFUND

-5.1 If we incorrectly deliver any Goods or if any Goods are damaged on delivery, you must inform our driver prior to signing the electronic point of delivery device and the driver will return the Goods to us.
+5.1 If you incorrectly order or we incorrectly deliver any Goods or if any Goods are damaged on delivery, you must inform our driver prior to signing the electronic point of delivery device and the driver will return the Goods to us.

 5.2 If, after delivery, you discover that any Goods are damaged or do not comply with our warranty concerning quality of the Goods at clause 9 below, you must inform us as soon as you are aware of the issue and we will inform you of our process for returning the Goods, depending on the nature (ambient, chilled or frozen) of the Goods to be returned.